danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 FM Content may be stored using Content Delivery Networks (CDNs), which are designed to efficiently distribute digital content—such as multimedia files and live streams—over IP networks to numerous endpoints and viewers.
 Typically, a CDN includes one or more servers responsible for delivering digital objects or streams.
 Additionally, it features a management or control system that handles various operations such as content distribution, request routing, reporting, metadata management, and other functionalities essential for the system's performance.

+Contemporary approaches to media delivery are challenging for FM content distribution.
+The flexibility in personalised media introduces a challenge of re-versioning, where the combinatorial explosion of potential content versions makes it impractical to pre-render and store all permutations.
+On-demand re-versioning can occur on the device if local processing capabilities and network bandwidth allow the objects to be transported to the device and composited.
+However, it is likely that media object composition may need to be offloaded upstream in the distribution pipeline for universal delivery.

 # Conventions and Definitions